raresignwork-dot/neoEngine/README.md

 You are free to use it for any purpose.

 However, please note that the author takes no responsibility for any issues or damages resulting from the use of this project.

+## License

+This project is released under The Unlicense.

+Note that third-party libraries used by this project may have their own licenses.
+Please check the license terms of those libraries when redistributing or using them.